a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 **Classical Logic / Metaphysics / Categories / Philosophical Logic**

 Sister Miriam Joseph, Marguerite McGlinn (ed.), *The Trivium: The Liberal Arts of Logic, Grammar, and Rhetoric*

+Arnauld and Nicole, *Logic and the Art of Thinking* (Port Royal Logic), Ed. by Jull Vance Buroker

 Richard Whately, *Elements of Logic* (Key Titles in Rhetoric, Argumentation, and Debate)